This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Candles can be made from a variety of materials, each with its own environmental impact.
 Some of the most common materials used in candle-making include paraffin wax, beeswax, soy wax, and palm wax.

-• Paraffin wax is a petroleum byproduct and is often the cheapest option, but it can produce harmful chemicals when burned.
+• Paraffin wax is a petroleum byproduct and is often the cheapest option, but when burned, it can produce harmful chemicals.

 • Beeswax, while more expensive, is a natural and renewable resource that does not produce harmful chemicals.